fauky/zotero-lxc/README.md

 ### User Input During Installation
 The script prompts for the following information right in the beginning:

+#### Domain
+Domain name is hard-coded in zotero sources and cannot be changed easily after installation.
+Therefore, it is important to make the right choice here.

+If you have a public domain name and would like to host zotero behind a reverse proxy like caddy or nginx, please use your actual domain name here.

+If you are hosting it locally, you can either use the suggested hostname as domain, provide a domain name manually, or even choose the IP address of the server as the domain.
+If you choose the hostname or provide a domain name, you would either have to set up your own DNS server in your local LAN environment, or create entries in `/etc/hosts` or `C:\Windows\System32\drivers\etc\hosts` files on each Linux and Windows system that you would access this server from.

+Choosing IP address as a domain name makes it easy for the desktop clients to connect to your server since you wouldn't need to set up a local DNS server or create hosts file entries.
+Please do make sure to set up a static IP address on the server prior to install.
+The script will still generate self-signed certificate for the chosen IP address, and everything will still work seamlessly.

 #### Protocol
 This can either be HTTP or HTTPS, but once everything is installed, it cannot be changed easily since it is hard-coded in many places in zotero source code, therefore, choose wisely.